-PCR Covid Test - what is it and how the test is done
+PCR Test - what is it and how the test is done

-The Covid PCR Swab is a molecular test that works on the principle of detecting the RNA that causes Coronavirus infection.
+This test is a molecular test that works on the principle of detecting the RNA that causes Covid.

-The Covid PCR Test requires a swab that can be self-administered or performed by a healthcare professional.
-It is done by taking a nasopharyngeal swab inserted deep into the nasal cavity to collect the sample.
-After a patient sample is collected, the molecular swab is sent to a specialized laboratory which can often return the result in about 24 hours.
-The sample collected from the swab is then manipulated to extract its genetic material.
+It is performed by taking a nasopharyngeal swab inserted deep into the nasal cavity to collect the sample.
+The collected sample from the swab is then manipulated to extract its genetic material.

 Suppose the sample contains the required genetic material (RNA).
 In that case, it is said to be a positive sample; thus, the person is labelled as a COVID-positive patient.